 Tip 9: Grab Yourself a Railcard.

-Railcards get you a 1/3 off your rail fare for the duration of the year.
+Railcards get you 1/3 off your rail fare for the duration of the year.
 Other benefits include free entry to popular attractions and further discounts on dining and theatre experiences.
 For only £30 you can purchase the majority of railcards on offer.

-The Senior railcard offers 1/3 off of all tickets for passengers over the age of 60, at the reduced cost of only £70 for three years.
+The Senior railcard offers 1/3 off all tickets for passengers over the age of 60, at the reduced cost of only £70 for three years.

 Further offers such as the 16-25, 26-30 Railcard and Network railcard offer similar discounts at similar prices.
 For more information on the reductions available, visit the National Rail website.

 To get cheap trains to Durham, it is worth being flexible with the date and time of your journey.
 Buy tickets during the week or book fares for later services to save money.

 🛤️ Can you get a train to Durham?